apoapse1/Librum-for-Skyrim-VR/README.md

   - _Difficulty_ tab: "Food spoilage" -> "numbers".
   - _Notifications_ tab: "Widget style" -> "disabled".
 12. **MageVR.** Spawn MageVR backpack, and "Archery Mode" -> "Realistic".
-13. **OBIS - Bandits.** Apply the following settings:
-  - _Settings_ tab: Enable extra spawns.
-  - _Special_ tab: Enable minotaurs and spiders.
-14. **OBIS - Patrols.** Enable under _Settings_.
-15. **Open Cities.** Disable all three options.
+13. **Open Cities.** Disable all three options.
-16. **SkyUI.** Under _General_, disable the Active Effects HUD.
+14. **SkyUI.** Under _General_, disable the Active Effects HUD.
-17. **SkyVoice.** Remove the Skyvoice Options Spell.
+15. **SkyVoice.** Remove the Skyvoice Options Spell.
-18. **Sleep to Level Up.** Disable "Require Sleep to spend Perk Points".
+16. **Sleep to Level Up.** Disable "Require Sleep to spend Perk Points".
-19. **Smart Training.** Disable "Training Perk Points" and activate the mod.
+17. **Smart Training.** Disable "Training Perk Points" and activate the mod.
-20. **Sneak Tools.** Under the _Patch_ tab, disable Horstar's extra dialogue.
+18. **Sneak Tools.** Under the _Patch_ tab, disable Horstar's extra dialogue.
 It is not voiced, unfortunately.
-21. **Sounds of Skyrim.** Adjust to taste, but I don't disable anything.
+19. **Sounds of Skyrim.** Adjust to taste, but I don't disable anything.
-22. **Sands of Time Sleeping Encounters.** In the left column, disable home invasions, set "Jorrvaskr Hall HQ" and "College Ambush Odds" to 0, set "Dungeon Ambush Odds" and "Draugr Keep Ambush Odds" to 50, and set "All Other Places" to 25.
+20. **Sands of Time Sleeping Encounters.** In the left column, disable home invasions, set "Jorrvaskr Hall HQ" and "College Ambush Odds" to 0, set "Dungeon Ambush Odds" and "Draugr Keep Ambush Odds" to 50, and set "All Other Places" to 25.
-23. **Souls Do Things 2.** Under _Settings_, enable "Conversion Spell Learned" if and only if you disabled perk points on level-up earlier.
+21. **Souls Do Things 2.** Under _Settings_, enable "Conversion Spell Learned" if and only if you disabled perk points on level-up earlier.
-24. **Spell Research.** Import all spells.
+22. **Spell Research.** Import all spells.
-25. **Tentapalooza.** The tents _should_ provide Frostfall support without changing these settings, but let me know if this fails.
+23. **Tentapalooza.** The tents _should_ provide Frostfall support without changing these settings, but let me know if this fails.
-26. **Trade & Barter.** Under _Barter Rates_, enable "Modify Barter Settings" and set "Barter Presets" -> "Hardcore".
+24. **Trade & Barter.** Under _Barter Rates_, enable "Modify Barter Settings" and set "Barter Presets" -> "Hardcore".
-27. **WeaponThrowVR.** Under _Presets_, enable either "Cangar's Selection" or "Classic Medium", depending on whether you think the awesome auto-return animation is worth a slight lack of realism.
+25. **WeaponThrowVR.** Under _Presets_, enable either "Cangar's Selection" or "Classic Medium", depending on whether you think the awesome auto-return animation is worth a slight lack of realism.
-28. **Wildcat Combat.** Enable "Allow Wildcat to manage difficulty" and "Burst injuries".
+26. **Wildcat Combat.** Enable "Allow Wildcat to manage difficulty" and "Burst injuries".

 Further, there are a few settings to change using mod configuration spells:
 1. **Destructible Skyrim.** This configuration spell is available in the _Illusion_ tab.
 Simply cast and click "remove spell".